 The cost of infection was extremely high as 70% of cattle infected would die.
 This surely gave the incentive for tests and vaccines to be taken seriously.
-It also probably is what enabled collaboration despite national, religious and ethic diversity.
+It also probably is what enabled the broad collaboration across systems despite national, religious and ethic diversity.

 Conflict in Ethiopia and Somalia in the 1980s was the main obstacle to the vaccination campaigns but there were other problems too.
 UC Davis has an excellent write-up about issues of trust, competition and complex economics that were overcome by an Ethiopian scientist in America armed only with an elegantly simple and stable test and vaccine.